bduggan/raku-jupyter-kernel/README.md

 -------

 [This blog post](https://sumdoc.wordpress.com/2017/09/06/how-to-run-perl-6-notebook/) provides a tutorial for running this kernel with Docker.
-[This one](https://sumdoc.wordpress.com/2018/01/04/using-perl-6-notebooks-in-binder/) describes usage with mybinder.org.
+[This one](https://sumdoc.wordpress.com/2018/01/04/using-perl-6-notebooks-in-binder/) describes using mybinder.org.

 EXAMPLES
 --------